This document explains the Find And Replace node, which allows you to search for and replace specific words, phrases, or patterns within text content.

 Using Regular Expressions

-The node supports regular expressions (regex) for more advanced pattern matching.
+The Find And Replace node supports basic regular expressions (regex) for pattern matching.
 When using regex:

 • Regular expression patterns must be wrapped in forward slashes (/pattern/) with any flags at the end